 Why pour your soul into a business that could be taken away from you at the drop of a dime?

-When you’re a Digital Landlord, you literally own all of the assets, which means you have ultimate control.
+With the Digital Rental Method, you literally own all of the assets, which means you have ultimate control.

 Big Margins: With MLMs, you’re often going to have really slim margins.
 That means you need to have a VERY large network to make serious money.
 This usually entails spending A LOT of money on ads and other methods for recruiting members.

-Being a Digital Landlord, your profit margin is nearly 100%.
+using the Digital Rental Method, your profit margin is nearly 100%.
 Watch here to learn how.

 Just a reminder: these Digital Rental Properties are worth (at a minimum) $500/mo in semi-passive income.
 And each time you create another one, your income increases, and the effort put into creating the next property decreases.